Governance

 Interoperability

-- SPs SHOULD use compatible attestation formats
+- SPs SHOULD use compatible attestation and receipt formats

 - SPs MAY federate domain authority (SP-A trusts SP-B’s authority registry)